damianhakert/damianhakert.github.io/source/_posts/2016-03-18-fast-search-using-postgresql-trigram-indexes.md

     ON issues
     USING gin (title gin_trgm_ops);

-To showcase the impact these indexes have on performance lets use the following query as an example:
+To showcase the impact these indexes have on performance let's use the following query as an example:

     SELECT COUNT(*)